MCT-master/mct-master.github.io/_posts/2020-05-02-MotionComposer.md

     <figcaption>MotionComposer 3.0</figcaption>
 </figure>

-The hardware device, which we have not contributed to build at all, consists of a embedded computer running Linux, two HD cameras and a wirelessly connected android tablet for the user interface.
+The hardware device, which we have not contributed to build at all, consists of an embedded computer running Linux, two HD cameras and a wirelessly connected android tablet for the user interface.
 On the latter, the user can switch between different playing modes.
 Our goal was to develop one of them.

-The MotionComposer analyses the video data coming from the cameras and detect the type of movements according to a “movement alphabet”.
+The MotionComposer analyses the video data coming from the cameras and detects the type of movements according to a “movement alphabet”.
 Depending on the motion input, a corresponding OSC message is sent to the Pure Data patches of the current mode.
-The MC has also audio interface and can send sound to powerful speakers.
+The MC has also an audio interface and can send sound to powerful speakers.

 ## Synth Engine